TIBCOSoftware/mashling-recipes/recipes/circuit-breaker-gateway/README.md

  "status": "available"
 }
 ```
-The circuit breaker is no longer in the tripped state and the target service is working.
+The circuit breaker is no longer in the tripped state, and the target service is working.